 Patience will also be key.
 You will need to explain to colleagues how things have changed and what it means for them.
 With key requirements of accountability and transparency it’s letting your colleagues know that they have to justify the use of the data, not you as DPO.
 The data is their clients, their contacts, their systems and products.
 They have to provide the accountability and transparency.

 It’s no easy task.
 In companies with complex legal structures it can be a tough job to explain to colleagues that the structure of the organisation can affect what products and services it can market and how and to whom.

 Q5.
 What do you see as the major challenge(s) in the year ahead?

 2019 will be a year of apprehension around the implications of Brexit and what changes will need to happen around how we process data.
 Will we need to convert data processing agreements to model clauses agreements if the UK leaves in the EU?
 What will be the impact on inbound and outbound international data transfers?
 Lots of unknowns.

 2019 will see us continuing our accountability and transparency activities and we need to continue to monitor these whilst keeping an eye on regulators’ updates and guidelines to ensure we are operating to their requirements.

-For more information on Gerald Coppin and Springer Nature, please visit:
+For more information about Springer Nature, please visit: